 I married Ed in 1998 and we have three children.
 Both my boys currently attend Reed’s and are thriving from its excellent education and pastoral care.

-Kathryn Bartram (Development & Marketing Director), Reed’s School
+Kathryn Bartram (Development & external Relations Director), Reed’s School

 Sharmaine Matthews (Assistant Alumni Director), Reed’s School

 Sharmaine's career started in international development aid followed by 25 years working in corporate communications, marketing and PR mainly in the media and broadcasting world with the likes of Thames Television, Sky and Capital Radio.
 She joined Reed's in 2008 to start the alumni relations function.